audreywatters/About/curriculumvitae.md

 <p>---.
 "Pie, Oh My!" <i>Oregon Quarterly</i>.
 80.4 (2001): 8</p>
 <p>---.
 "We Can Lick the Upper Crust Pies as Political Pranks. <i>to the Quick Journal</i>.
 4 (2001): 7-20</p>
 <h3>Presentations</h3>
 <p>Watters, Audrey.
+"Education APIs: The Good, The Bad, and The Ugly," API Days, December 5, 2013</p>
+<p>---.
+"The State of Global OER," AMICAL (webinar), November 25, 2013</p>
+<p>---.
 “The Education Apocalypse.”
 Open Education 2013, November 7, 2013</p>
 <p>Watters, Audrey with Steve Hargadon.
 “Learning and Technology: Openness, Agency, and Control.”
 K12 Online, October 21, 2013</p>
 <p>Watters, Audrey.
 "Student Data is the New Oil: MOOCs, Metaphors, and Money."
 Columbia University, October 16, 2013</p>
 <p>---.
 "A Future With Only 10 Universities," Minding the Future, October 14, 2013</p>